HADRIAN PRIMARY SCHOOL

 School Development Plan (SDP)

 Governors work co-operatively with the head teacher and senior management in writing and monitoring the School Development Plan.
 The School Development Plan sets aims for the forthcoming year.
-The SDP for 2019/20 was based on priorities identified from data, school self-evaluation and Ofsted priorities.
+The SDP for 2020/21 was based on priorities identified from data, school self-evaluation and Ofsted priorities.
 The SDP is set out with clear aims, the key tasks which will be completed in order to achieve these aims and the success criteria in order to measure outcomes.
 The SDP is monitored and reviewed termly, with an evaluation overview being completed and presented to governors alongside the Head Teacher report.
+This academic year the COVID-19 Pandemic has had a profound impact on school targets.

 The targets of the school development plan 2020/21 were identified as